-As on March 31, 2023 the Corporate Social Responsibility (CSR) Committee comprised of Three (3) Members of which (2) is Independent Director and other (1) is Executive Director.
+As on March 31, 2024 the Corporate Social Responsibility (CSR) Committee comprised of Three (3) Members of which (2) is Independent Director and other (1) is Executive Director.

-The details of composition of Corporate Social Responsibility

-(CSR) Committee and attendance of each committee Member
+The details of composition of Corporate Social Responsibility (CSR) Committee and attendance of each committee Member are as follows:

-Sr Name of Designation Particulars of attendance
+Sr Name of Designation Particulars of of attendance

 No. Members in Committee Number of total meeting held No. of meetings attended by the Member

-1. Mr. Ajay Sukhwani Chairman 2 2
+1. Mr. Ajay Sukhwani Chairman 1 1

-2. Mr. Omkar Herlekar Member 2 2
+2. Mr. Omkar Herlekar Member 1 1

-3. Mr. Mithun Jadhav Member 2 2

-4. Ms. Manali Bhagtani Member 2 2
+3. Ms. Manali Bhagtani Member 1 1